 Payday Loans and Cash Advances

-A payday loan is designed for a very specific scenario: a small amount, a short window, and a clear repayment date tied to your next paycheck.
-Approval leans heavily on your income, not your credit score, making them accessible even with past credit difficulties.
+A payday loan is designed for a very specific scenario: a small amount, a short window, and a repayment date tied directly to your next paycheck.
+Approval depends heavily on income, not your credit score, which makes these accessible even with past credit difficulties.
 The tradeoff is cost.
-APRs on payday products are high, often significantly higher than installment credit.
-For a one-time gap that you're certain you can close on payday, a payday-style cash advance can work.
+APRs on payday products are high - often significantly higher than installment loans.
+For a one-time gap you're certain you can close on payday, a payday-style cash advance can be the right tool.
 For repeated use or larger needs, the math quickly turns against you.
-Note: availability varies by state.
-Some states cap or prohibit payday loans outright.
-Your matched provider will confirm what's available where you live.

 Getting Approved with Bad or Fair Credit